Do you sell M-80s and/or Cherry Bombs?

 Fireworks should be stored in a cool, dry area.

-What does this item do?
+What does this firework do?

 If you are in the store and want to know what an item does, ask a staff member or read the product description on the item.
 If you’re online, go to the product page to find an item and description.
 Or attend our annual spring retail demo!
 Contact us for details.
+And when in doubt, ASK BEFORE YOU LIGHT!

 Should I hold roman candles in my hand?

 No. Roman candles are not meant to be handheld.
+For tips on how to safely use roman candles feel free to contact our stores.

 Should I let kids play with fireworks?

 - Children should not handle fireworks.
 Only adults should be allowed to use fireworks.
 Never allow children to handle, light, or play with fireworks.
 Even teens, 18 or older, should only use fireworks under close adult supervision.
+Parents, it is especially important to talk to your teens about the unsafe and irresponsible use of fireworks.
+For example, there are many viral videos circulating on social media that seemingly glorify irresponsibility.
+No amount of internet fame is worth risking injury to oneself or others or damage to property.

 - Always follow the law.
 Obey all local, state, and federal laws regarding the use and possession of fireworks.
 If you are unsure of local laws, contact your local AHJ (Authority Having Jurisdiction).
 The local AHJ may be the fire chief, township chairperson, etc. It is also important that you understand the intended use and possible hazards associated with each firework, so be sure to read and follow all labels, cautions, directions, and warnings.

 - Alcohol and fireworks DO NOT mix.
 Any use of fireworks while under the influence of alcohol or drugs increases the possibility of misuse and/or injury to yourself and others.
-Fireworks should only be used by responsible, respectful adults who are not under the influence of any mood altering substance.
+Fireworks should only be used by responsible, respectful adults who are not under the influence of any mood/mind altering substance.

 - Never place any portion of your body directly over a firework when lighting.
 Any pyrotechnician worth his or her salt will tell you that the first rule of fireworks is, “Never put anything you aren’t willing to lose over a firework.”
 Never put your head or any part of your body over the top of any fireworks product, never look into a firework to check it, and never hold a lit firework item in your hand.
+Especially if you suspect there has been a misfire.
+What you think may be a “dud” may just be a long burning fuse.

 - Use care when lighting fireworks.
 When lighting a firework, always keep your body as far away as possible.
 We recommend using punk or an extended butane lighting device.
 Also, we strongly suggest that the person lighting the fireworks should wear eye protection.
-Only light one fireworks item at a time and once the firework is lit, move away as quickly and safely as possible.
+Only light one fireworks item at a time and, once the firework is lit, move away as quickly and safely as possible.

 - Use care in handling fireworks.
 Never carry fireworks in your pocket or smoke around fireworks.
 Be careful when handling fireworks to ensure they will not be dropped and remember to place unused fireworks in an area where there is no risk of them being prematurely ignited.
 If the fireworks must be stored, make sure to place them in a cool dry place to ensure longevity.
 Always dispose of fireworks properly.